At Bordesley Green Primary we place great importance on good attendance and punctuality.

 Frequent absence can add up to a considerable amount of lost learning and can seriously disadvantage your child in adult life.

 Nationally primary pupil attendance is around 96%.
-This means that a child needs to attend school for at least 177 out of 190 days to meet national expectations.
+This means that a child needs to attend school for at least 177 out of 190 days (no more than 7 days absence across the whole year) to meet national expectations.

 Types of Absence